PLEASE NOTE: At present, we can only consider applications from Hertfordshire state-funded secondary schools.

 - Each school will be allowed to apply for up to £1,000 to help fund access to online learning and/or outside learning experts.

 - This award will be in addition to the normal Secondary Minor Award allowance.
-Some or all of a Secondary Minor Award may be used in conjunction with this additional award.

 - You will use the same application form for the Minor and the E.L.
 Additional awards.